LindenParkesLab/snaplab.github.io/docs/documentation/documentation_guidelines.md

 {:toc}

 ---
-All SNaP Lab members are expected to document their projects on this wiki.
+All SNaP lab members are expected to document their projects on this wiki.
 This tutorial is designed to get you started editing this site and contributing to its contents.

 # Getting Started